Are there African wild dogs at London Zoo?

 - They are known for being one of the most successful predators in the world.

-- African hunting dogs have an 80% hunt success rate, whilst lions in comparison successfully catch their prey 30% of the time.
-This makes African hunting dogs one of the most successful predators on earth.
+- African wild dogs have an 80% hunt success rate, whilst lions in comparison successfully catch their prey 30% of the time.
+This makes them one of the most successful predators on earth.

 What do African wild dogs eat?